 Additionally, meals for certain eligible populations are available for pick up at the Senior Community Center.
 See the City Services page under "Recreation & Human Services."

 Question: Can I access public parks and open space?

-UPDATE 3/27: Access to many City of San Leandro and East Bay Regional parks is now limited.
-Please see City Park Tips and Other Agencies --> Outdoor Activities pages for more information.
+UPDATE 4/9: More park restrictions have been announced.
+Access to many City of San Leandro and East Bay Regional parks is now limited.
+Please see City Park Tips and Other Agencies --> Outdoor Activities pages for latest information.